visual-layer/visuallayer/README.md

 ![profiler](./imgs/vl_profiler.gif)

-> **Option 2** - In Jupyter notebook - Provides a limited but convenient way to view the dataset without leaving your notebook.
+> **Option 2** - In Jupyter Notebook - Provides a limited but convenient way to view the dataset without leaving your notebook.

 To visualize the issues using **Option 2** in your notebook, run: